skyzyx/resume/README.md

 Hi there 👋

-Currently: Principal Engineer leading the CloudOps and Engineering team at McGraw Hill.
+**Currently:** Principal Software, Security, and Cloud Engineer leading the CloudOps and Engineering team at McGraw Hill.

 Ryan has a passion for working on lower-level projects and pipelines which help make the lives of engineers easier, then making those projects usable and understandable to people.
 Some recent examples: